 The Crumbling Empire

-It was Episode VI when things really started to fall apart for the Empire, though they were too blind to see it.
+By the time of Return of the Jedi, things really started to fall apart for the Empire.
 The Emperor and his minions were so confident and drunk with power that they couldn’t see it coming.
 Always in motion, is the future.

 Meanwhile, Back on Coruscant…